 Paul Barry, L.A.-based Australian acting teacher

 What’s Idris Elba’s “brand”?
 Or Meryl Streep’s?
 Ah, but they’re already household names, I hear you say.
-OK, Samantha Morton’s brand?
+Okay, Samantha Morton’s brand?
 Anthony Mackie’s?
 Maggie Q’s?
 Ben Mendelsohn’s?

 Obviously if you know that you are hilarious, then branding yourself as a hardcore tragedian would be an error in judgment.
 But then, Robin Williams, Jim Carrey, and in more recent years, Mo’Nique in “Precious” and Steve Carell in “Foxcatcher” demonstrate the power in subverting the “brand” we expect of them anyway.